Mohamed-Abotalb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Tenth C file is 9-times_table.c, it prints the 9 times table, starting with 0.

 - Eleventh C file is 10-add.c, it adds two integers and returns the result.

+- Twelfth C file is 11-print_to_98.c, it prints all natural numbers from n to 98, followed by a new line.